tokkonopapa/WordPress-IP-Geo-Block/README.md

   improve this feature.
 See more details on
     [this plugin's blog](http://tokkonopapa.github.io/WordPress-IP-Geo-Block/ "Blog of IP Geo Block").

+* **Cache mechanism:**
+  A cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against the burst accesses with a short period of time.

 * **Support of BuddyPress and bbPress:**
   You can configure this plugin such that a registered user can login as the membership from anywhere, but a request such as a new user registration,